magicdude4eva/iterm-oh-my-zsh-powerlevel10k/README.md

 Update your .zshrc:
 ```
 [ -f ~/.fzf.zsh ] && source ~/.fzf.zsh
 ```

 ### Forgit
-Utility tool for using git interactively.
+[forgit](https://github.com/wfxr/forgit) is an utility tool for using git interactively.
 This tool is designed to help you use git more efficiently.
 It's lightweight and easy to use.
 ![forgit](https://user-images.githubusercontent.com/1632781/103530439-ba6a1d00-4e87-11eb-97e3-a37d6bd29344.gif)

 Install via Cloning into plugins: